 Research on Modafinil for Depression

-85 patients with bipolar disorder and depression who were unresponsive to conventional antidepressants were given either modafinil or a placebo.
-After just 2 weeks, a marked improvement was noted in the modafinil group.
-At the end of the 6-week study, 40% of the modafinil group went into complete remission of symptoms. .
+Eighty-five patients with bipolar disorder and depression who were unresponsive to conventional antidepressants were given either modafinil or placebo.
+After just two weeks, a marked improvement was noted in the modafinil group.
+At the end of the 6-week study, 40% of the modafinil group went into complete remission of their symptoms. .

 Another study looked at the records of hospitals in the united states to identify the effectiveness of modafinil as an antidepressant medication.
 They found that after 90 days of treatment, 67% of people taking modafinil had a 20% or more improvement in their symptoms. .